stylelab-io/kubernetes-coreos-terraform/README.md

   - terraform  -
   - packer -
   - gcloud in $PATH -
-  - gcloud config setup correctly
-  - gcloud auth login
   - terraform local exec provider -
-  - image - see build the image
-  - a domain added to cloud-dns from gce
+  - a domain added to cloud-dns from (gce only)

 ### Build the image ###